AnkitMahlawat/Projects/FlightTripPlanner/readme.md

 time.
 > The flight with minimum departure time which lies between the time gap and is visited is stored in the adjacency list at the arrival location.
-> If another flight is find which has the price lower than the previous one than a node is added in the front.
+> If another flight is found which has the price lower than the previous one than a node is added in the front.
 > This process is repeated until the departure_time of the first element of heap is more than the time gap.